This article is from the Rat Report. Subscribe today! Go to Join the Club

 the Center for Disease Control to ask them about the incidence of rat-bite

-fever and they told me that it isn’t a reportable disease, so there are no
+fever and they told me that it isn’t a reportable disease, so there are

-statistics on it.
-They only receive
+no statistics on it.
+They only

-disease is diagnosed.
+the disease is diagnosed.

 Symptoms and Treatment